top of page

 How much water is enough?
 The general recommendation for daily water intake is half of your body weight in ounces with consideration to climate and activity levels (hot weather or more activity = drink more).

-Another way to get more water each day is to eat high water content foods like grapes, watermelon, or a variety of berries.
+Another way to get more water each day is to eat high-water-content foods like grapes, watermelon, or a variety of berries.
 These nutrient-dense fruits will contribute to your skin’s natural glow.

 And speaking of food, that's our next strategy to beautiful skin...